Lansoweb/LosDomain/README.md

 - Integration with LosLicense (in development) to check the availibity of a domain and automatically disable it.

 ## Instalation
-Instalation can be done with composer ou manually

-### Installation with composer
 For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).

   1. Enter your project directory